ggonnella/gfapy/manual/errors.md

 ## Errors

-All exception raised in the library are subclasses of RGFA::Error.
+All exception raised in the library are subclasses of gfapy.Error.
-This means that ```rescue RGFA::Error``` catches all library errors.
+This means that ```except gfapy.Error``` catches all library errors.

 Different types of errors are defined and are summarized in the following table: